Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Calathea lancifolia Regular patterns, visual softness Partial shade Regular watering, humid air

-Asplenium nidus Flexible fronds, cocoon effect Light shade Regular without excess
+Asplenium nidus Flexible fronds, cocoon effect Partial shade Regular without excess

 Monstera deliciosa Sculptural foliage, visual landmark Bright without direct sun Moderate

-Zamioculcas zamiifolia Dense foliage, mental stability Light shade to bright Very easy
+Zamioculcas zamiifolia Dense foliage, mental stability Partial shade to bright Very easy

-Rosemary officinalis Fresh scent, gentle alertness Soft sun Low, drained substrate
+Common rosemary Fresh scent, gentle alertness Soft sunlight Low, well-drained substrate

 8. Combinations per room